Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Sample Delay Configuration Parameters
 -------------------------------------

-For the Sample Delay library elements the list of configurable parameters and default values is presented below.
+For the Sample Delay library elements, use the following list of configurable parameters and default values.

 .. table:: Sample Delay Configuration Parameters